sinri/Ark/docs/markdown/starter.md

 Ark should be referred as library installed through Composer, with command `composer require sinri/ark` or add require item in file `composer.json`.
-Ark could be used in various ways as following described.
+Ark could be used in various ways as following described, and a general entrance is provided as `Ark()`.

 ## Using Independent Components